pmeeny/CI-MS1-RestaurantWebsite/README.md

 ## Primary Goal
 - The primary goal of the website from the site owners perspective is to increase bookings and visibility of the restaurant to potential customers
 - The primary goal of the website from a users perspective is to find out details about the restaurant, view the menu and book a table online.
+## Structure
+I have structured the website into four pages, each with clear and concise structure and information
+1. Index: The index(homepage): This is the first page the user encounters, it contains a header/footer and imagery/links to the other pages Menu, About Us, Awards as well as a button to book a table in the restaurant
+2. Menu: The menu page displays the restauarant menu and a picture carousel
+3. Awards: The awards page displays awards from 2017-2020 and a youtube video
+4. About Us: The about us page displays the three team members, picture and biography
 ## Scope
 ### User Stories
+There user stories for the website are described as follows:
 - As a user the navigation bar is displayed on the Index, Menu, About Us and Awards pages
 - As a user I want to view the restaurant logo
 - As a user I want to view the restaurant home, menu, about us, awards page link